 Jessica is a PhD candidate in Film at the University of Cambridge.

 Jessica’s thesis is a philosophical and close study of 'loose' films.
-It examines the aesthetic strategies of narrative films which are in some sense, lingering, attentional, unhurried, freewheeling, or digressive.
-These qualities manifest variously and distinctly across narrative cinema, so the project attends to a range of films, including titles by Jacques Rivette, Chantal Akerman, and Kelly Reichardt.
+It examines the aesthetic strategies of narrative films which feel, in some sense, lingering, unhurried, freewheeling, or digressive.
+These qualities manifest variously and distinctly across narrative cinema, so the project attends to a range of films, including titles by Jacques Rivette, Wim Wenders, Chantal Akerman, and Kelly Reichardt.
 The project’s principal aim is twofold: to offer fresh critical insights about individual films and to illustrate looseness as a generative optic to register and evaluate approaches to narrative filmmaking.
+This work emerged at the intersection of various research interests, including film aesthetics, slow cinema, feminist cinema, film philosophy, literary studies, and philosophical film criticism.

 education

-PhD, Film and Screen
+PhD, Film and Screen Studies

 Newnham College, University of Cambridge

-2023 - 2026 (expected)
+2023 - 2027 (expected)

-MSt, Film Aesthetics
+MSt, Film Aesthetics (distinction)

 Worcester College, University of Oxford